Chat to us about Clearing

 Course Director

-Dr Richard Stevens is Course Director for the postgraduate programmes in music and sound at Leeds Beckett University.
-He has published and presented widely on the topic of Game Audio and Game Audio Education including at the Audio Engineering Society, Ludomusicology, and Game Developers conferences.
+Dr Richard Stevens is Course Director for the postgraduate programmes in music and sound at Leeds Beckett University and has published and presented widely on the topic of Game Audio and Game Audio Education.

 Current Teaching